Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-The upper row of Figure~\ref{fig: temp_global} shows that there are only small differences in volume fraction and constrictivity for the different operating temperatures.
-However, the specific length of TPB becomes significantly shorter for the higher operating temperature of \SI{900}{\celsius}.
-Furthermore, as a result of the higher operating temperature, the SSAs of the pore space and the associated interfaces are also significantly reduced.
-Thus, we observe a coarsening of the pore space.
-In combination with a significant decrease of the specific length of TPB, this indicates a worse electrochemical performance of the \SI{900}{\celsius} sample, compared to the operating temperature of \SI{700}{\celsius}.
-On the other hand, the SSA of the interface between the nickel and \cgo phases increases.
+The two samples are compared considering the geometrical descriptors introduced in Section~\ref{sec: geom_desc}.
+The upper row of Figure~\ref{fig: temp_global} shows that there are only small differences in constrictivity for the different operating temperatures.
+Thus, the higher operating temperature does not lead to more bottleneck effects in the transport property of the three phases.
+However, the higher operating temperature significantly reduces the SSAs of the pore space and the associated interfaces, while the volume fraction changes only slightly.
+We therefore observe a coarsening of the pore space.
+Remember that the chemical reaction requires the GDC-pore interface or the TPB.
+The coarsening of the pore space combined with a significant decrease of the specific length of TPB indicates a worse electrochemical performance of the \SI{900}{\celsius} sample compared to the operating temperature of \SI{700}{\celsius}.

-The (global) geometrical descriptors considered in the upper row of Figure~\ref{fig: temp_global} have also been computed for non-overlapping cutouts with a size of \SI{1.8}{\micro\meter}.
+The (global) geometrical descriptors considered in the upper row of Figure~\ref{fig: temp_global} have also been computed for non-overlapping cutouts with a size of \SI{2.5}{\micro\meter}.
 The resulting probability densities of local descriptors are shown in the lower row of Figure~\ref{fig: temp_global}.
-Differences between these densities for the two operating temperatures are especially recognizable in volume fraction, SSA and constrictivity of the \cgo phase, while the nickel phase and pore space show only small local differences.
-Furthermore, there are local differences in the specific length of TPB between the two operating temperatures, whereby the distribution of the local specific length of TPB is broader and its mean is shifted to the right-hand side for the operating temperature of \SI{700}{\celsius}, compared to \SI{900}{\celsius}.\\
+Differences between these densities for the two operating temperatures are especially recognizable in SSA of the \cgo phase and the pore space, while the nickel phase show only small local differences.
+In particular, the SSA distribution of \cgo is shifted to the left for a higher operating temperature, indicating a coarsening of the \cgo phase.
+Furthermore, there are local differences in the specific length of TPB between the two operating temperatures, whereby the distribution of the local specific length of TPB is broader and its mean is shifted to the right-hand side for the operating temperature of \SI{700}{\celsius}, compared to \SI{900}{\celsius}.
+Thus, as in the global analysis a shortened TPB is visible for a higher operation temperature.
+This indicates again a worse electrochemical performance of the \SI{900}{\celsius} sample due to less active reaction sites.
+Note that similar effects in the \cgo phase have already been reported in \cite{liu.2024}, where an operating temperature of \SI{900}{\celsius} causes a sintering effect that results in a coarsening of the particles of the GDC framework.\\